mac-theobio/QMEE/lectures/Contrasts.notes.md

 versicolor_VS_others <- c(-0.5, 1, -0.5)
 ```

 Unfortunately using these effectively with base R requires a few additional algebraic steps, which we want to avoid for now.
-So let's use emmeans which can take care of all of this for us.
+So let's use the `emmeans` library, which takes care of all of this for us.

 ## using emmeans

-While you can write out custom contrasts, I find it really a pain in the butt, so use `emmeans`!

 ### Getting the estimated means and their confidence intervals with emmeans